 Eventually, the tow yard will sell your motorcycle and sue you for the difference between what they get for your motorcycle and the amount you owe for towing and storage.

-How To Get Money To Get Your Motorcycle Out Of The Shop
+How to Get Money to Get Your Motorcycle Out of the Repair Shop or Impound

 You could sue the owner and driver of the car that caused your motorcycle accident.
 But we will do that for you and we will not charge you a legal fee to collect the money to repair or replace your motorcycle if you were injured in the motorcycle accident.